grafana/k6-learn/Modules/Making scripts realistic.md

 3. **Simulations simulate in bulk** - Adding up to the mix, a possible third element is that the performance simulations do not focus on simulating the user's end-to-end set of steps lately.
 Traditional simulations had to mimic these complex and multi-step behaviors (think of a 3-course meal).
 While modern ones focus on having separate processes that will trigger each step on its own (think of a food court where you can order each thing from a different place).
 4. **Software is more modular than ever** - One new element is that users do not touch a single server anymore while working.
 They may touch several services from different servers on a single page.
 Systems will see a single user in many places; that makes it weird to use the user metric to simulate load in these microservice environments and harder, as a single person may be seen simultaneously in different servers.

+## Why scripts must be realistic?

+Short answer: scripts do not have to be realistic all the time.

+It is common to simulate realistic loads, but there is a need for focalized non-realistic loads.

+Teams may run smaller and unrealistic loads to verify the performance of a process under small loads or concurrence, a standard in microservice architectures, or measure the impact of a new or updated component.
+Run 5 virtual users, and make them execute the tested process by iterating 10 times as fast as possible.
+That is not a realistic test, but it will provide helpful information on how the process performs under that small load.
+Or, if it is an updated process, it will show if it deviates from the last execution results.

+These are particular and needed load tests.
+Teams must execute them consistently as they create new components or update them.

+But, since these tests are somewhat straightforward, a large part of the load testing practice involves making scripts simulate loads that mimic real-user behaviors.

 ## So, how can we make automated tests realistic?